 For more information regarding this report please contact Greg Johnson at 406-640-1664.
-Public Participation Opportunities: We want our valued customers to be informed about their water utility and encourage you to attend our regular monthly meetings.
-The dates and times are posted on the common board, and notices are delivered to our customers.
+Public Participation Opportunities: The dates and times are posted on the common board and notices are delivered to our customers.

 Sources of Drinking Water

 The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity.